taycaldwell/riot-api-java/README.md

 If you would like to contribute to this repo, please send a pull request.

 ## Contact
 Have a suggestion, complaint, or question?
-Open an [issue](https://github.com/rithms/riot-api-java/issues), or [tweet me](http://twitter.com/itsRithms) for a quick reply.
+Open an [issue](https://github.com/rithms/riot-api-java/issues).